ddhruvkr/Consentio/README.md

+The full version of the paper is present on [[arXiv]](https://arxiv.org/pdf/1910.07110.pdf).
+We used the FastFabric implementation of Hyperledger Fabric for all our experiments.

 Set of commands that need to be run to invoke the different chaincodes.

 The filename is Consentio_chaincode.go (for the IWS design).
 The other file is for the RWS design.